Best M.2 NVMe SSD Cloner - AOMEI Backupper

 5. Make sure the PCI Express X4_3 Slot Bandwidth is M.2 mode and Storage Boot Option Control is UEFI.
 After that, save the changes and exit BIOS.

 Now, you could boot from the cloned M.2 SSD drive and use your computer as normal.

-To clone M2 SSD to another M2, you need a great M.2 SSD cloner like AOMEI Backupper.
-It could not only clone hard drive with secure boot, but also improve the performance of your computer.
-On its advanced version, you are allowed to adjust the partition size of destination disk and fix the cloned hard drive show wrong size.
+To clone M 2 SSD to M 2 SSD effortlessly, you need a great M.2 SSD cloner like AOMEI Backupper.
+It could not only clone hard drive with a secure boot, but also improve the performance of your computer.
+And you are allowed to adjust the partition size of the destination disk and fix the cloned hard drive show wrong size.